readthedocs/readthedocs.org/docs/gsoc.rst

 Getting Started
 ---------------

-The :doc:`install` is probably the best place to get going.
+The :doc:`install` doc is probably the best place to get going.
 It will walk you through getting a basic environment for Read the Docs setup.

-Then you can look through our :doc:`contribute` for information on how to get started contributing to RTD.
+Then you can look through our :doc:`contribute` doc for information on how to get started contributing to RTD.
 If you try and submit a patch, or at least comment on a bug before applying, you will be much more likely to be accepted.